-- Toss the apples with the rest of the dry ingredients, being careful that the slices are coated on both sides.
+Toss the apples with the rest of the filling dry ingredients, being careful that the slices are coated on both sides.

 - Place apple slices in a 9-inch pie pan on the uncooked crust.

-- Mix the sugar and flour for the top crust.
+Mix the sugar and flour for the top crust (the crumbly top).

 - Spread the crumbly top mixture over the apples.

-Bake in a preheated 400F degree oven for 30 to 35 minutes.
+Bake in a preheated 400°F oven for 30 to 35 minutes.
 (Put the pie on an aluminum foil covered cookie sheet in the oven just in case it overflows.)

 - The pie is done when the apple juice is thickened and bubbles up through the topping in several places.